defaultbranch/numbers-28x28/README.md

 - `t10k-images.idx3-ubyte`: test set images
 - `t10k-labels.idx1-ubyte`: test set labels

-# Execution

-Training data is expected in a folder `mnist/`:
+Training data is expected in a folder `mnist/`, which is not part of the git repo:

 ```
 $ tree .